-Courses may be substituted if they are approved by the chairperson of the student's major field of study and the Admissions and Records Office.
+Courses may be substituted if they are approved by the chairperson of the student's major field of study and the Student Learning Vice President and/or Registrar's Office.
 No condition guarantees that a course substitution will be approved.
 Each request is decided on its own merit.

 Credits earned at other colleges and universities must be approved for transfer credit by the chairperson in the student's major field of study.
 Credit for courses in related areas may also require approval from the chairperson of that program area.
-Before consideration of transfer credit can begin, the student must be eligible to return to the last institution in which he or she was enrolled, official transcripts from all the institutions the student attended must be in the Admissions and Records Office, and a grade of C or better must have been earned in the course(s).
+Before consideration of transfer credit can begin, the student must be eligible to return to the last institution in which he or she was enrolled, official transcripts from all the institutions the student attended must be in the Registrar's Office and a grade of C or better must have been earned in the course(s).

-A student is certified for graduation only when credit has been earned for all courses in the degree or certificate plan and any appropriate course substitution and/or transfer credit authorizations are on file.
+A student is certified for graduation only when credit has been earned for all courses in the degree or certificate plan and any appropriate course substitution and/or transfer credit authorizations are on file and appropriate grade point average has been satisfied...